Gerald Bantag: Killing of Percy Lapid

 Bantag was implicated to the killing of radio broadcaster and journalist Percy Lapid.
 President Marcos ordered Justice secretary Jesus Crispin Remulla to place Bantag under preventive suspension for 90 days pending investigation on his role on the killing.
 The National Bureau of Investigation (NBI) and the Philippine National Police would file charges against several people in connection to Lapid's death including Bantag who was formally charged of murder.
 Bantag has been subject to criticism by Lapid on his radio program Lapid Fire.

 A demonstration was held in Baguio in support of Bantag.
 Salvador Panelo has raised the possibility that Bantag was framed.
 Actor Perry de Guzman wrote and directed a film based on Bantag's life titled Heneral Bantag: Anak ng Cordillera (lit.
 'General Bantag: Child of Cordillera') in 2023, starring Jason Abalos as Bantag, though the film has yet to be given a release date.

 On April 5, 2024, the National Bureau of Investigation raided 2 safe houses in Santa Rosa, Laguna and Caloocan City to serve arrest warrants to Bantag, issued by Muntinlupa Regional Trial Court Branch 206 and Las Piñas RTC Branch 254 but failed.

+On December 27, 2025, multiple media outlets began to provide updates on the current status of Bantag.
+According to the BuCor, Bantag has been in hiding in Kalinga province, under the protection of his tribe.

+"He has become like a folklore figure there," said Gregorio Catapang Jr., BuCor director general.
+"Whether good or bad, you protect your tribe.
+That is why authorities are cautious in pursuing him, as an operation there could lead to unnecessary conflict," he added.

+On May 11, 2026, the Department of the Interior and Local Government (DILG) announced that the International Criminal Police Organization (Interpol) had issued Red Notices against Bantag, along with Atong Ang and Rafael Dumlao III, as fugitives.

 Personal life

-Bantag is an Igorot and member of Iglesia ni Cristo.
-He is married with Olivia Bautista and has a son named Seal.
+Bantag is an Igorot.
+He is married to Olivia Bautista and has a son named Seal.